krobelus/rate-experiments/README.md

 3. DRAT Proofs without Deletions of Unique Reason Clauses
 =========================================================

-Operational DRAT (as opposed to specified DRAT) checking is currently used to verify some solvers' proofs because these solvers emit unique reason deletions.
+Some state-of-the-art solvers produce proofs with deletions of unique reason clauses.
+A significant fraction of their proofs are incorrect under specified DRAT.
 Since these solvers act as if reason clauses were not deleted we propose patches to avoid deletions of unique reason clauses, matching the solver's internal behavior.
-Since for the fragment of proofs without unique reason deletions, *operational* and *specified* DRAT coincide, these proofs can then be checked with a checker of either flavor.
+Since for the fragment of proofs without unique reason deletions, operational and specified DRAT coincide, these proofs can then be checked with a checker of either flavor.

 Out of the solvers submitted to the main track of the 2018 SAT competition, the ones based on `MiniSat` and `CryptoMiniSat` produce proofs with deletions of unique reasons while, to the best of our knowledge others do not.

 Let us explain how `DRUPMiniSat`[^drupminisat] emits unique reason deletions.
-Used during the simplification phase, the method `Solver::removeSatisfied` looks for clauses that are satisfied by the shared UP-model and removes them from the clause database and adds them as a deletion to the DRAT proof output.
+Used during the simplification phase, the method `Solver::removeSatisfied`, for each clause $C$ that is satisfied by the shared UP-model, removes $C$ from the clause database and emits a deletion of $C$ to the DRAT proof output.
-Those clauses remain satisfied indefinitely for the rest of the search, because the shared UP-model is a subset of any model.
+Such a clause $C$ remains satisfied indefinitely for the rest of the search, because the shared UP-model is a subset of any model.

 In `MiniSat`, *locked* clauses are reason clauses, the reason for having propagated some literal in the trail.
 The function `Solver::removeSatisfied` also deletes locked clauses, however, the literals assigned because of a locked clause are not unassigned here.
 This suggests that a locked clause is implicitly kept in the formula, even though it is deleted.
-State-of-the-art DRAT checkers ignore deletions of unit clauses, which means they do not unassign any literal when deleting clauses, matching the solvers' behavior.
+State-of-the-art DRAT checkers ignore deletions of unit clauses, which means they do not unassign any literal when deleting clauses, matching the `DRUPMiniSat's` behavior.

 We propose two possible changes to make `DRUPMiniSat` produce proofs that do not require this workaround of ignoring unit deletions when checking.

 1. Do not remove locked clauses during simplification.

-2. Before to removing locked clauses, emit the corresponding propagated literal as addition of a unit clause in the DRAT proof.
+2. Before removing locked clauses, emit the corresponding propagated literal as addition of a unit clause in the DRAT proof.
 Suggested by Mate Soos[^suggestion-add-units], this option is also the preferred one to the authors of `mergesat`[^mergesat-pr] and `varisat`[^varisat-pr].
 Additionally, this is implemented in `CaDiCaL's`[^cadical] preprocessor.

-The second variant does not influence of future inferences because the unit clause that is added and the reason clause that is removed are equivalent under the shared UP-model, whose literals will never be unassigned throughout the solver's runtime.
+This does not influence the correctness of future inferences because the unit clause that is added and the reason clause that is removed are equivalent under the shared UP-model, whose literals will never be unassigned throughout the solver's runtime.